 Build Credibility Through Small, Visible Wins

-For a financial services client, we didn't propose automating their entire compliance process.
-We focused on one specific task: flagging transactions that needed manual review.
-The system ran in parallel with their existing process for three months.
-No one's job changed.
-They just had a second opinion to compare against their current approach.
+In financial services compliance, the pattern that works is narrow: don't propose automating the entire compliance process.
+Pick one specific task, flagging transactions that need manual review, and run the system in parallel with the existing process for a few months.
+No one's job changes.
+The team just has a second opinion to compare against their current approach.

-The AI system caught everything their manual process caught, plus 12% more potential issues.
-More importantly, it gave compliance officers time back in their day.
-They went from skeptics to champions because they experienced the benefit firsthand without experiencing any risk.
+When the AI system catches everything the manual process catches plus an additional set of potential issues, and gives compliance officers time back in their day, skeptics turn into champions.
+They've experienced the benefit firsthand without experiencing any risk.

 Structure your pilot for maximum credibility: